-Date: Period:
+Name Date Period

-- 1) Go to the following: http://phet.colorado.edu/en/simulation/build-an-atom and click Play, then select Atom. - 2) Use the tools to build any three, different types of atoms and fill in the information about them below:
+1. Go to the Build an Atom simulation on the PhET website and click Play, then select Atom.

+2. Use the tools to build any three, different types of atoms and fill in the information about them below:

 Element Name: Element Name: Element Name:

-of protons : # of protons : # of protons :
+of protons: # of protons: # of protons:

-of neutrons : # of neutrons : # of neutrons :
+of neutrons: # of neutrons: # of neutrons:

-of electrons : # of electrons : # of electrons :
+of electrons: # of electrons: # of electrons:

 Sketch: Sketch: Sketch:

 Atomic #: Atomic #: Atomic #:

 Mass #: Mass #: Mass #:

 Symbol on Periodic Table: Symbol on Periodic Table: Symbol on Periodic Table:

-- 3) Which subatomic particle determines the identity of the atom?
-What evidence does the simulator give you for this? - 4) Create a Hydrogen (H) atom (1 proton, 1 neutron, 1 electron).
+- 3. Which subatomic particle determines the identity of the atom?
+What evidence does the simulator give you for this? - 4.
+Create a Hydrogen (H) atom (1 proton, 1 neutron, 1 electron).
 Follow the directions, observe what happens and complete the table below.
 (You need to RESET back to your original Hydrogen (H) atom (1 proton, 1 neutron, 1 electron) after you make each change!)